Noah Baumbach: 1990–1999: Early independent films

-2000s
+2000–2009: Collaborations and breakthrough

-In 2004, Baumbach ventured his film collaboration with writer and director Wes Anderson by co-writing The Life Aquatic with Steve Zissou (2004) alongside Anderson.
+In 2004, Baumbach collaborated with screenwriter and director Wes Anderson, co-writing with Anderson, The Life Aquatic with Steve Zissou (2004).
 The following year, he released his fourth feature film, The Squid and the Whale (2005) which was a semi-autobiographical comedy-drama about his childhood in Brooklyn and the effect of his parents' divorce on the family in the mid-1980s.
 The film stars Jeff Daniels and Laura Linney in the parent roles.
 In an interview with author Jonathan Lethem in BOMB Magazine, Baumbach said of the film, "Sometimes when I think about the whole experience of this, it starts to become a joke within a joke within a joke.
 The film is not only inspired by my childhood and my parents’ divorce, but it was also the first script I didn't show to my parents while I was working on it.
 It's not that I wanted to protect them from anything.
 I just wanted to keep it my own experience."
 The Squid and the Whale was a sleeper hit and a critical success, earning Baumbach two awards at the 2005 Sundance Film Festival as well as an Academy Award nomination for Best Original Screenplay.
 It also received six Independent Spirit Award nominations, three Golden Globe nominations and the New York Film Critics Circle, Los Angeles Film Critics Association and the National Board of Review all voted it the year's best screenplay.